 - Legal fees cover for claims of sexual misconduct.
 Removing tattoos means you’ll often be working in intimate areas and in very close contact with people.
 You may also often be working on your own.
 These factors can increase your risk of sexual allegations being made against you.

 - Public liability insurance that pays out legal expenses if your customer suffers an infection as a result of the tattoo removal procedure and makes a claim against you.

-Buy tattoo removal insurance as part of your medical clinic insurance, tattoo artist insurance or beauty salon insurance cover
+Buy as part of your medical clinic insurance, tattoo artist insurance or beauty salon insurance cover